kachick/dotfiles/config/keyboards/README.md

 ## macOS

+- Use Karabiner-Elements on macOS.
+It is active, stable, and having many features.
+The only weakness is not supporting other OS.
-I use macOS built-in keyboard remapper to disable capslock.
+- macOS built-in keyboard remapper can only simply remap.
+It is reasonable when I only need to disable capslock.
+- Kanata is the cross-platform solution, however it does not simply work out of box, even if we use Karabiner-VirtualHIDDevice.
+See also the [instructions](https://github.com/jtroo/kanata/blob/25193104aad589e6df4a4ec700750ff8e18d27bd/docs/release-template.md?plain=1#L67-L131).

 ## Hardware(QMK)